wazuh/wazuh-documentation/source/user-manual/upscaling/adding-indexer-node.rst

 The Wazuh indexer is a highly scalable, full-text search engine that enables efficient storage and retrieval of security-related data.
 It is designed to handle large amounts of security events and logs, offering advanced search capabilities and various security features.

-Adding a new node to the Wazuh cluster can enhance the capacity and resilience of the security monitoring infrastructure.
+Adding a new node to the Wazuh indexer cluster can enhance the capacity and resilience of the security monitoring infrastructure.

 The upscale process involves creating certificates, configuring existing components to connect with the new Wazuh indexer node(s), and then installing and configuring the new node(s).